 Similar claims have been made that the modern, industrial world makes us nihilistically oblivious to the omnipresence of technology and environmental destruction around us.
 The image below, a screen grab from Godfrey Reggio’s experimental 1980s film, Koyaanisqatsi, shows happy-go-lucky sunbathers frolicking in the shadow of a huge nuclear power plant.

-I don’t say this as a disapproving “square” offended by anything “kids these days” are into; I’m observing the ways in which the ideological values embedded into the framework of a structural system have the power to emphasize or de-emphasize certain characteristics of humanity.
-In the club, the only reality is corporeality, as all else is pushed to the background.
-Club-goers communicate by waving, smiling, dancing, touching, or approaching or retreating from someone.
-While unwanted physical contact is a common unpleasantly in clubs—usually for women–in a physically-defined environment such as a club dance floor, touching can in some cases, act almost as a means of asking permission to touch, and denial of that permission is also communicated through physical means (often by moving someone’s hand, or one’s self out of reach).
+In this way, the ideological values embedded into the framework of a structural system have the power to emphasize or de-emphasize certain characteristics of humanity.
+In the club, the only omnipresent reality is corporeality, as all else is pushed to the background.
+Club-goers communicate by waving, smiling, dancing, touching, or physically approaching or retreating from someone.
+While unwanted physical contact is a common unpleasantry in clubs—usually for women–in a physically-defined environment such as a club dance floor, touching can in some cases, act almost as a means of asking permission to touch, and denial of that permission is also communicated through physical means (often by moving someone’s hand, or one’s self out of reach).

-The obvious outcome of such an abundance of physical communication is that in the absence of verbal and other forms of communication to prolong the spaces in between, a preliminary-stage physical advance is welcome and the rest are quick to follow.
+In the absence of verbal and other forms of communication to prolong the spaces in between touches, physical touch becomes both the preliminary and advanced stages of communication.
+The obvious outcome of such an abundance of physical communication is that physical touch itself–though omnipresent and encouraged in every song with lyrics–loses its meaning.
+Preliminary physical advances are usually welcome and more are quick to follow.
 Thus, the over-crowdedness and loudness of clubs are conducive to physical relationships that progress rapidly and often terminate just as rapidly either that night or the morning after.
-The reason why so many physical relationships that began with such acceleration burn out so quickly is that without the initial ability to properly communicate or present one’s personality, the parties involved can rarely ever develop the kind of personal connection that might have been conducive to a more profound relationship.
-Hook-up culture, in which people deliberately seek out these brief, nonintimate encounters, might then be considered the fallout of the impossibility of intimate relationships in the club setting.
+So many physical relationships that begin with such acceleration burn out quickly because without the initial ability to properly communicate or present one’s personality, the parties involved can rarely ever develop other kinds of connections that could seed a more profound relationship.
+Hook-up culture, in which people deliberately and regularly seek out–oxymoronically–meaningless yet physically intimate encounters, might then be considered the product of intimacy’s ubiquity in the club setting.